 - Being loyal, flexible, and cooperative - a team member

 - Working under influence of drugs/alcohol

-- Maintained by discussing personal info only with appropriate health team members at appropriate times & places
+- Maintained by discussing personal info only with appropriate health team members at appropriate times and places

-- Adhering to HIPAA guidelines (Health Insurance Portability & Accountability Act) which limits sharing of information without patient consent
+- Adhering to HIPAA guidelines (Health Insurance Portability and Accountability Act) which limits sharing of information without patient consent

 - Discussing observations with nurse or physician

 - Discussing resident's care while participating in team conferences or planning

 - Concerned friends or visitors

 - Health team members not directly involved with resident care

 Thomas C. Weiss is a researcher and editor for Disabled World.
 Thomas attended college and university courses earning a Masters, Bachelors and two Associate degrees, as well as pursing Disability Studies.
 As a Nursing Assistant Thomas has assisted people from a variety of racial, religious, gender, class, and age groups by providing care for people with all forms of disabilities from Multiple Sclerosis to Parkinson's; para and quadriplegia to Spina Bifida.